| Book | Contact | +212 600 608 608

 › Our 4×4 Grand South Circuit

 For the peak seasons (October–November and February–March), we recommend booking at least 3–4 weeks in advance.
 The best bivouac spots fill quickly.
-Eric personally handles every booking via WhatsApp — no anonymous tour operator, no middleman.
-You deal directly with someone who has been organising these circuits for over a decade and knows every driver, guide, and bivouac in the region.
+Eric personally handles every Reservation via WhatsApp — no anonymous tour operator, direct contact.
+You deal directly with someone who has been coordinating these circuits for over a decade and knows every driver, guide, and bivouac in the region.

 The riad serves as your comfortable base in Marrakech before and after the circuit: hammam, rooftop jacuzzi, and a traditional Moroccan dinner on your return.
 It makes the whole journey seamless.